-The district's Early Learning and Care Department provides continuous, intensive and comprehensive center-based preschool, transitional kindergarten and school-age care services.
+The district's Child Development Department provides continuous, intensive and comprehensive center-based and home-based services to expectant families, infant/toddler, preschool, and school-age children.

-Our philosophical approach encompasses the very nature of children and captures the essence of developmentally informed learning experiences for all children.
+Our philosophical approach encompasses the very nature of children and captures the essence of developmentally appropriate learning experiences for all children.
 We utilize a compilation of curricula, monitoring and assessment tools to enhance and determine children's physical, social-emotional and intellectual growth, with particular focus on children's growth in the areas of literacy and numeracy.

 We are pleased to have you and your child enrolled in our program.
-We will seek to provide students the most optimal support and educational experiences that will lead to success as they ultimately transition to kindergarten.
+We will seek to provide him or her the most optimal support and educational experiences that will lead to success as they ultimately transition to kindergarten.